 Alejandra Alonso

 Alejandra Alonso is an archaeologist and conservator at the National Institute of Anthropology and History in Mexico since 1994.
-She received his BA in Conservation and Restoration of Cultural Heritage at the National School of Conservation, Restauration and Museography (1996) in Mexico.
+She received her BA in Conservation and Restoration of Cultural Heritage at the National School of Conservation, Restauration and Museography (1996) in Mexico.
 Her MA Degree in Anthropology (2003) at the National Autonomous University of Mexico, and her Ph.D. in Archaeology from the University of Calgary (2014) in Canada.
 She has taught different courses in Archaeology, Anthropology and Latin America studies at the Anthropology, Archaeology and History Departments of University of Calgary, from 2013 to 2023.

 She also has taught at the National School of Anthropology and History in Mexico from 2016 to 2022.
 She has conducted conservation projects in Templo Mayor, Nachtun, Tajín, Calakmul, Dzibanche, Kohunlich, Copán, Belize and Ek Balam.
 She has coordinated the longest conservation Project for INAH at Ek Balam Archaeological Site, from 2001 to 2024.
 Her conservation approach includes technical training of local maya people, technological studies of art and architecture at the site, periodical recording and monitoring of architectural features, and continuous maintenance and preventive conservation strategies for architectural decorations.
 She was appointed Ek Balam Archaeological Site Director in 2023.